 A streamlined workflow starts with clarity.
 Define your goals and prioritize tasks based on their importance and urgency.
 Use tools like the Eisenhower Matrix to categorize tasks into four quadrants:

-By focusing on what truly matters, you can avoid wasting time on low-priority activities.
+By focusing on what truly matters, you’ll avoid wasting time on low-priority activities.

 One of the easiest ways to streamline your workflow is by using technology to automate repetitive tasks.
 Here are some tools to consider: